FlyFlame/glsvd/README.md

 -------
 Please look at the file LICENSE.

+The SVDLIB and GKLIB are under their own licenses.
 Citation
 ---------
 If you use our code in your research, please cite us: